Behind the Breed: Dachshund

 While it may be fun to have your pet accompany you on vacation, travel can be stressful, especially for cats and elderly pets.
 If your pet’s health or temperament could make travel a challenge, consider a pet staycation.
 Many boarding facilities offer group playtime, swimming and other activities.
 And if your pet can’t stay with a friend or relative, it’s possible to hire a pet sitter to care for your pet in the comfort of your home.
 With the right planning, a little R&R can do you both some good.

-Your Pet Can Benefit from a Vacation, Too!
+Your Pet Can Benefit From a Vacation, Too!

 A small dog sitting out on a porch on its owner’s lap.